janli11/QuantumNetworkGlobalPolicyWithCCInhom/README.md

 ### Data Generation

 The modules for training various RL models at different network parameters and simulating the RL as well as various swap-asap policies can be found in the 'DataGen' folder.
+In the 'DataGen' folder, some files have copy with `Ind` in the filename.
+The difference between these two is that in the former, the random seeds for the simulations are fixed so that independent runs produce the same results, whereas in the latter this is not the case.

 The module 'PolicyComparison.py' is primairly intended for locally training the RL agent and simulating it together with the swap-asap policies to compare them with each other.